Trendyol/stove/docs/index.md

 When it comes to handling the time, no one wants to wait for 30 minutes for a scheduler job, or for a delayed task to be able to test it.
 In these situations what we need to do is `advancing` the time, or replacing the effect of the time for our needs.
 This may require you to change your code, too.
 Because, we might need to provide a time-free implementation to an interface, or we might need to extract it to an interface if not properly implemented.

-For example, in international-service project we have a delayed command executor that accepts a task and a time for it to delay it until it is right time to execute.
+For example, imagine we have a delayed command executor that accepts a task and a time for it to delay it until it is right time to execute.
 But, in tests we need to replace this behaviour with the time-effect free implementation.